jbakse/major_studio_1/content/assignment_0/index.md

 - You may not use more than 5 minutes, but you may use less.
 - You may speak, but you are not required to.
-- You should use at least one media that is not speach.
+- You should use at least one media that is not speech.
 - You can use anything in the room, and you may bring anything else you need.
 - You should be prepared to present your introduction on the first day of class.

 ### Thoughts:

 - Consider this to be your first project.
 Put some time in before class to prepare.
-- We will vote as a class on which introduction is: clearest, most memerable, funniest, friendliest, most beautiful, most entertainting, least predictable, most efficient, best conceived, best executed.
+- We will vote as a class on which introduction is: clearest, most memorable, funniest, friendliest, most beautiful, most entertaining, least predictable, most efficient, best conceived, best executed.